-Peperomia clusiifolia [pep-er-ROH-mee-uh, kloo-si-FOH-lee-uh] is a succulent native to southern Florida and parts of Central America, commonly grown as a potted houseplant due to its ability to thrive indoors.
+Peperomia clusiifolia [pep-er-ROH-mee-uh, kloo-si-FOH-lee-uh] is a succulent native to South Florida, Mexico, and Central America, commonly grown as a potted houseplant due to its ability to thrive indoors.

 It belongs to the large Peperomia family, which includes over 1,000 species of mostly succulent perennial plants.

-Clusiifolia peperomia is one of the more popular varieties and sold under a variety of names:
+Clusiifolia peperomia is one of the more popular varieties and is sold under a variety of names:

 - Peperomia Jelly